 PEACHTREE RIDGE ASSESSMENT PROGRAM OVERVIEW

-The Assessment Program at Peachtree Ridge can be thought of in three distinct areas: High Stakes Testing (which are mandatory graduation requirements), State and District Developed Assessments (which are usually associated with course completion), Nationally Standardized Assessments (which are associated with scholarships and post-secondary admission).
+The Assessment Program at Peachtree Ridge can be thought of in three distinct areas: High Stakes Testing (which are mandatory graduation requirements), State and District Developed Assessments (which are usually associated with course completion), and finally, Nationally Standardized Assessments (which are associated with scholarships and post-secondary admission).

 High Stakes Testing